Tujh Sang Preet Lagai Sajna (2008 TV series): Eight years later

 Rajbeer is now a huge business man like Yug used to be.
 Yug is nearly on the street because he refuses to do any business.
 Yug holds himself responsible for ruining Vrinda's life and wants to die as soon as possible.
 Rajbeer wants to ruin Yug financially and it seems to be working until Virnda comes back into their lives with her 8-year-old daughter, named Tulsi.
 Vrinda tells Yug that he had nothing to do with ruining her life, in fact he was the only one who stood by her.
 Relieved from his guilt, Yug goes back into business and gets back on top.

 Rajbeer finds Vrinda and makes a deal with her.
 If she supports him with a court case (Vrinda is the eye witness and her statement could make Rajbeer's nephew go to jail) he will let her live with him as his wife.
 Vrinda agrees.
 Initially Rajbeer hates Vrinda and tries to do everything that he could to make her life miserable but he starts to soften up slowly.
 Tulsi, with the help of her "Yug uncle" brings her parents close together.
 But Rajbeer finds out about this and he yells at Tulsi saying that Yug is her father not him.
 Tulsi is hurt but Yug explains to her that her dad is just angry and they have to pacify him.
 But Tulsi starts crying and asks why Rajbeer does not accept her as his daughter and why did he tell her that Yug was her dad.
 Vrinda hears this whole conversation, and she is heartbroken that Rajbeer hurt her daughter.
-She decides she can't live with someone who hates her daughter so much so she decides to leave Rajbeer's house and she moves into an inidan colony.
+She decides she can't live with someone who hates her daughter so much so she decides to leave Rajbeer's house and she moves into an indian colony.

 At first Vrinda is happy living in the colony, but then some of the gossipy women of the colony start taunting Vrinda.
 They say that she has a daughter but no husband and that Tulsi is probably an illegitimate child, and that's why her dad does not come to see her.
 Vrinda is hurt by these comments and Tulsi is visibly disturbed by them.
 Vrinda decides that she will remarry so that no one will taunt Tulsi again.
 Vrinda asks Yug to marry her.
 Yug, still in love with Vrinda, says yes.
 Rajbeer finds out about the marriage and although he is insanely jealous he acts as if he does not care.